RPDevJesco/image_upscaling/Readme.md

-# Full Image Processing Pipeline!
+# Image Processing Pipeline

-A **production-ready CLI tool** for upscaling images using event_chains, with full I/O support for real image files
+A **CLI tool** for upscaling images using event_chains, with full I/O support for real image files
 ### Supports ###
 - PNG
 - JPEG